Contact and Legal Notice

 (currently traveling the world)

-This is the personal website of Jens O. Meiert.
+This is the personal website of Jens Oliver Meiert.
 The views expressed on these pages are Jens’s alone and not those of employers or other companies and organizations he’s associated with.

-Responsible for site contents, except comments: Jens O. Meiert.
+Responsible for site contents, except for comments: Jens Oliver Meiert.

-Copyright Jens O. Meiert, except for comments posted by individuals other than Jens.
+Copyright Jens Oliver Meiert, except for comments posted by individuals other than Jens.
 Most parts of this website are licensed under a “Creative Commons Attribution-NoDerivatives 4.0 International License”.
 When in doubt, please ask.

-In general, on and by this website, no personal data are collected or saved except for information you voluntarily and knowingly submit to Jens or affiliates.
-Personal data such as your name, website, email address, and comments or messages are collected in several ways that may change from time to time, including weblog and contact form.
-If you posted a comment in the weblog or sent a message through the contact form, you may informally request change or removal of your information at any time (contact data listed above).
+In general, on and by this website, no personal data are collected or saved except for information you voluntarily and knowingly submit to Jens and this website.
+Personal data such as your name, website, email address, and comments or messages are collected in ways that may change from time to time.
+If you posted a comment in the blog, you may informally request change or removal of your information at any time (contact data listed above).

 This website uses Google Analytics, a web analytics service provided by Google Inc. (“Google”).
 Google Analytics uses “cookies,” which are text files placed on your computer, to help the website analyze how users use the site.
 The information generated by the cookie about your use of the website (including your IP address) will be transmitted to and stored by Google on servers in the United States.

 This website uses third-party advertising companies to serve ads.
-These companies may use information (not including your name, address, email address, or telephone number) about your visits to this and other websites in order to provide advertisements about goods and services of interest to you.
+These companies may use information (not including your name or email address) about your visits to this and other websites in order to provide advertisements about goods and services of interest to you.

 If we are not free to make mistakes for all of them can be used against us, we’re seriously restricted in our options to learn and to live.
 And when entire states and industries turn against us to violate and help to violate our basic rights, we must strip electronic data, which is so easy to manipulate, from any meaning and power.